You're Doing the Right Things for Your Pastors.

 The Solutions Just Weren't Built for Them.

-Helping denominations build a culture of financial wellness from within their pastoral networks
+Clergy-specific financial wellness infrastructure — helping denominations build a culture of financial openness from within their pastoral networks

 You've Invested in Pastor Financial Wellness.
 Why Isn't It Working?

 You've allocated budgets.
-You've partnered with reputable providers—Financial Peace University, Ernst & Young, Ron Blue.
+You've partnered with reputable providers.
 You've applied for grants.
 You genuinely care about your pastors' wellbeing.

 And yet: